perun-network/erdstall-ts-sdk/README.md

 Another benefit is that content creators can natively mint NFTs off-chain, and the cost of on-chain token creation only happens when the NFT is withdrawn by a user into the Ethereum mainnet.
 Because our protocol is very light-weight, it is easy to integrate into existing solutions.

+## Glossary

+-   _balance proof_:

+-   _challenge_: Even though the use of a TEE guarantees that the operator cannot tamper with the calculations happening inside the enclave, the operator may cease to operate, that is, be online at any point in time, either due to technical problems or intended malicious behavior.
+    For this reason,
+    users of the Erdstall system must have the possibility of _challenging_ the operator on-chain.
+    The operator then has to proof that it's still online by posting the requested balance proof.
+    If he fails to answer all open challenges in time, the contract enters a _fozen_ state.
+    Users can then exit the system with their latest _sealed_ balance proofs.

+-   _epoch_: The Erdstall network progresses in so-called _epochs_.
+    An epoch is a timespan determined by a fixed number of on-chain blocks, the so-called _epoch duration_.
+Once the enclave has received this amount of blocks, it seals the epoch by creating balance proofs for all accounts in the system.
+    In this sense, an epoch can be thought of as an off-chain block, but spanning a longer timespan.

+-   _sealed_: An epoch `n` is sealed on-chain once the last block of the _next_ epoch `n+1` has been mined, i.e., a further full epoch after epoch `n` has passed.
+    The outcome, that is, all balance proofs of a sealed epoch, can be considered final and can thus be withdrawn.
+    For this reason, the balance proofs sent out at the end of a sealed balance proof are also called _sealed balance proofs_.
+    It is a security requirement of the Erdstall protocol to wait another full epoch before assets can be withdrawn.

 ## License

 This work is released under the Apache 2.0 license.
 See LICENSE file for more